ranile/my-website/src/pages/blog/ducktor.md

+---
+layout: ../../layouts/BlogLayout.astro
+title: "Introducing ducktor: Duck typed constructors for Rust structs with wasm-bindgen JsValue"
+date: Thursday, June 22 2023
+description: A macro to generate constructor to instantiate structs from JsValue using duck-typing.
+---

 # Introducing ducktor: Duck typed constructors for Rust structs with wasm-bindgen JsValue

 Interacting with JavaScript objects in WebAssembly can be challenging, especially when it comes libraries providing an ergonomic API for exported functions using wasm-bindgen.
 One specific limitation is the inability to pass bare objects directly to functions expecting exported types.
 This limitation becomes frustrating, particularly when working with shared code.